sverweij/dependency-cruiser/doc/options-reference.md

 on systems with slow i/o (like ms-windows), especially when your tsconfig contains paths/ aliases.

+#### `mainFields`

+A list of main fields in manifests (package.json-s).
+Typically you'd want to keep leave this this on its default (`['main']`) , but if you e.g. use external packages that only expose types, and you still want references to these types to be resolved you could expand this to `['main', 'types']`.

+#### `mainFiles`

+> Likely you will not need to use this

+A list of files to consider 'main' files, defaults to ['index'].
+Only set this when you have really special needs that that warrant it.

 #### cachedInputFileSystem - `cacheDuration`

 > Likely you will not need to use this